-- The Captain Field is operated by Chevron, which has an 85 percent interest in the field.
-In 2012, net daily production averaged 26,000 barrels of liquids and 4 million cubic feet of natural gas.
+- The Captain Field is operated by Chevron.
+We have an 85 percent interest in the field.
+In 2014, net daily production averaged 18,000 barrels of liquids and 3 million cubic feet of natural gas.

 - Chevron is joint operator of the Britannia Field, with a 32.4 percent interest.
-Britannia supplies a significant percentage of the United Kingdom's natural gas.
-In 2012, Britannia's net daily production averaged 3,000 barrels of liquids and 67 million cubic feet of natural gas.
+In 2014, Britannia's net daily production averaged 2,000 barrels of liquids and 51 million cubic feet of natural gas.

-Chevron continues to launch projects designed to sustain production and increase recovery at the Alba, Britannia and Captain fields.
+Chevron continues to progress projects designed to sustain production and increase recovery at the Alba, Britannia and Captain fields.